syrekable/The-Ark/RNG/info.md

       - gravity: *{NeptuneLike, JupiterLike}*
     * __Giant__:
       - gravity: *{JupiterLike}*
   - The __gravity__ affects the atmosphere.
-If it's too strong or to weak, it may affect other spheres.
+If it's too strong or too weak, it may affect other spheres.
 For now we'll stick to atmosphere.
     * __Weak__:
       - atmosphere: *{None}*
     * __MarsLike__: